crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/local_api/intro.md

  - Bouncers: they authenticate with a simple API key and can only read decisions

  - Machines: they authenticate with a login&password.
-They cab read decisions and create new ones too
+They can read decisions and create new ones too

 ### Bouncers